Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 Coconut oil helps:

 - Brain Energy.
 The medium-chain triglycerides (MCTs) in coconut oil bypass your normal digestive system and go straight to your liver where they are converted into ketones.
 Ketones are carried throughout your body including your brain for use in the citric acid cycle to produce Adenosine Triphosphate (ATP).
-ATP fuels your mitochondria which improves alertness, cognition, memory and mood.
+ATP created in your mitochondria improves alertness, cognition, memory and mood.

 - Anti-stress.
 Research has shown that the medium-chain triglycerides in coconut oil help increase antioxidant levels in the brain.
 And increases serotonin.
 Providing an anti-stress effect.